1337joe/du-mocks/README.md

 ## Testing

 Unit tests are provided to validate the funcionality and demonstrate usage of the mocks.
-The tests depend on `luaunit` and `luacov` for the unit test framework and code coverage, respectively.
-To run all tests use:
+The tests depend on lua modules `luaunit` and `luacov` for the unit test framework and code coverage, respectively.
+To run all tests run the following script from the repository base directory:

 ```sh
 ./tests/runTests.sh